 The best part of becoming self-reliant in your business is that you will truly have taken charge.
 That feeling will give you confidence in your abilities to succeed in just about any situation.
 That’s part of what freedom is all about.

 This is a process that takes time, though.
-Especially when considering the things you need to improve upon.
-Just remember that there are many facets to running a business and nobody learns them all overnight.
-You may make some mistakes – but that’s okay.
+Especially when considering the areas where you need to improve.
+Just remember that there are many facets to running a business and nobody learns them overnight.
+You may make some mistakes – but that’s OK.
 They make for great learning experiences.

 Think of harnessing the concepts above as an investment in your future.
-It’s something that will allow you to take on bigger and better projects more efficiently.
+It’s something that will allow you to take on bigger and better projects – and do so more efficiently.
 Plus, that personal growth can also improve your life outside of work.